History of the eastern steppe: Geography

-On the northern edge we might note the forest-steppe of north Manchuria and west of that the thinly-populated mountains of Transbaikalia.
+On the northern edge can be noted the forest-steppe of north Manchuria and west of that the thinly-populated mountains of Transbaikalia.
 Around Lake Baikal the forest and steppe peoples have tended to blend, producing the modern Buryats.
 West of that is the Altai-Sayan region noted for its metalwork, especially the Minusinsk Basin.

 Historical outline

 A note on ethnonyms: Most of steppe history consists of statements like "in a certain year people A replaced people B." These "peoples" are usually some dynasty, clan or tribe that gained control over its neighbors and became militarily or politically significant.
 Borders were ill-defined and fluctuated, as did the ruler's power.
 Daily life went on without much regard to whoever was in power.
 "Replacement" usually means a mere change of ruling group, but sometimes involved a genuine folk migration or change in language or religion.
 Since historical records depend on scattered reports from neighboring literate societies, there is substantial uncertainty especially in the early period.